cybercongress/cybercongress/README.md

 We believe that our principles should be aligned with our values, thus helping us to achieve our goals:
 - Security.
 We do not work with fiat or with bureaucratic paper hassle.
 We work only, with digital signatures
 - Anonymity and privacy.
 If someone chooses to stay anonymous or private, it is their right to do so
 - Open-source software.
-Everything we run in production must be open-source
+Everything we run in production must be open-source under cyber licence
 - Open-source hardware.
 Every piece of hardware that goes into production, must be open-sourced
 - Transparency.
 Transactional transparency is fundamental to community building
 - Informational freedom.
 No local laws can prohibit the flow of any information